flazhgrowth/fg-tamagochi/projectdocs/routing.md

 Now, we also have this `DecodeURLParam`.
 Like query param, Tamagochi provide "decode" method for URL param.
 It accept struct with a bit specialized annotation on its fields.
 Let's take a look at the sample below
 ```
 AmazingStruct struct {
-    Name            string `urlparam:"name" urlparamtype:"string"`
+    Name            string `path:"name" pathtype:"string"`
-    SomeNumber      string `urlparam:"some_number" urlparamtype:"number"`
+    SomeNumber      string `path:"some_number" pathtype:"number"`
-    SomeBoolean     bool   `urlparam:"some_boolean" urlparamtype:"bool"`
+    SomeBoolean     bool   `path:"some_boolean" pathtype:"bool"`
 }
 ```
 By this example, we assume you have a route that basically looks like this (eg: /api/v1/name/{name}/numba/{some_numba}/{some_boolean}).

-Please note that the annotation also provide `urlparamtype` with values of string, number, and bool.
+Please note that the annotation also provide `pathtype` with values of string, number, and bool.
 Besides string and bool that are pretty straighforward, number will cast the value into int64.
 We recommend fraction value to be annotated using string, and you manually cast it yourself to your desired destination type.

-You can always use `URLParam`, and access it one by one (and we still recommend you to use `URLParam` like how you normally would. `URLParamDecode` uses package reflect under the hood.
+You can always use `URLParam`, and access it one by one (and we still recommend you to use `URLParam` like how you normally would. `DecodeURLParam` uses package reflect under the hood.
 So it will slower regardless.
 By a fraction most likely, but we still need to state this.)

 2. **response.Response is from package `github.com/flazhgrowth/fg-tamagochi/pkg/http/response`**
 There's not much we can do with `response.Response`.
 We use response to write HTTP response.
 If you see the above example, we use `w` (of type response.Response) method, which is `Respond`.
 Method `Respond` accepts 3 arguments, which is data (any) and error, and status code (optional).